The Danger of Corded Window Blinds

 If you have young children in your home and still have corded blinds, now is the time to make the switch to child-safe window coverings.

-Here at Budget Blinds of Oregon City, your family’s safety comes first.
+Here at Valley Shades, your family’s safety comes first.
 That’s why we offer a wide selection of beautiful, child-safe window treatments.
 From cordless and motorized blinds and shades to decorative window films, we have a variety of window treatments that will add style to your home while keeping those you love most safe.

 Ready to make the switch to safer blinds?
 Give us a call today for a free, in-home consultation.